Education (ED)

 Quarter Credit Hours: 5 | Prerequisite: None

-This course explores various issues of diversity, equity, inclusion, and belongingness.
+This course explores various issues of inclusion and belonging.
 You will be challenged to examine your own experiences with regard to culture, ethnicity, socioeconomic status, race, gender, sexual orientation, and language and how these are impacted in educational settings.
-Particular emphasis will be placed on creating opportunities for equitable access for marginalized and oppressed learners in educational settings.
+Particular emphasis will be placed on creating opportunities for responsive and inclusive practices for supporting marginalized and oppressed learners in educational settings.

 Quarter Credit Hours: 4 | Prerequisite: None